LibreOffice/core/reportbuilder/license/readme_en-US.txt

 You find complete instructions on using the Oracle Report Builder in the application help that is installed with Oracle Open Office or OpenOffice.org.
 Press F1 to open the Help Viewer, then enter the words "Report Builder" in the	Index text box.

 ------------------------------------------------------------------------------
-Copyright &copy; 2007, 2010 Oracle and/or its affiliates.
+Copyright (c) 2007, 2010 Oracle and/or its affiliates.
 All rights reserved.